drparham/formbuilder/README.md

     }
 ```

-## Publish Config
-` php artisan vendor:publish --tag=config`

 ## Service Provider
-You will need to add `Pta\Formbuilder\Providers\FormBuilderServiceProvider::class,` to your provider array in app.php config.
+You will need to add `Pta\Formbuilder\Providers\FormBuilderServiceProvider::class,` to your provider array in `app.php` config.

 ## Facade
-You will need to add `'FormBuilder'=> Pta\FormBuilder\Facades\FormBuilder::class,` to your Facades array in app.php config if you want to use the Facade in your views.
+You will need to add `'FormBuilder'=> Pta\FormBuilder\Facades\FormBuilder::class,` to your Facades array in `app.php` config if you want to use the Facade in your views.

 # Usage